Grasmere station: Exit

 The Grasmere station's only exit is at the north end of the station, and leads to the southern side of Clove Road.
-This station had the original brick station house from the 1933 grade separation project, located over the Tottenville-bound track at the south end of the line, however it was demolished and replaced with a modern headhouse in the 2010's.
+This station had the original brick station house from the 1933 grade separation project, located over the Tottenville-bound track at the south end of the line, however it was demolished and replaced with a modern headhouse in the 2010s.
 The building is open only during the morning rush hour.